Overview

 accounts, APCM will not independently place trades on behalf

 of Alaska Wealth Advisors clients.
+Alaska Wealth Advisors’

-Alaska Wealth Advisors’ advisory business may also include
+advisory business may also include providing financial

-included with Alaska Wealth Advisors’ investment management
+Alaska Wealth Advisors’ investment management services, but

-we do not provide investment management services.
+provide investment management services.

 As of December 31, 2025, we managed $1,156,213,886 in